neondatabase/postgresql_anonymizer/docs/masking_functions.md

 In a nutshell, we recommend that you use the `anon.hash()` function rather than `anon.digest()` because the salt will not appear clearly in the masking rule.

-Furthermore: in practice the hash function will return a long string of caracter like this:
+Furthermore: in practice the hash function will return a long string of character like this:

 ```sql